tomaspzpeborges/UnderTheHoodie/README.md

 # Under the Hoodie

-An application written in Flutter/Dart that allows the user to write a statement in a hoodie and order it from a factory.
+A mobile application written in Flutter/Dart that allows the user to write a statement in a hoodie and order it from a factory.
 The application is connected to a backend Google Firebase Database and uses the Stripe API for payments, and also uses Google Cloud Functions for handling more sensitive information.